-- (1) The purpose of the Master's thesis is for candidates to prove that they are able to work independently, within a given period of time and using academic methods, on a problem from the field of European Art History and to present their results in an appropriate manner. - (2) In accordance with § 6, paragraph 1, clause 1, the Master's thesis may be assigned and supervised by any authorised examiner in the European Art History department.
-With the prior consent of the examinations board, the Master's thesis may be completed at an institution outside of Heidelberg University; provided that it is supervised by an examiner authorised in accordance with clause 1. - (3) In accordance with § 15, paragraph 1, numbers 1 and 2, the candidate must begin work on the Master's thesis no later than four weeks after the successful completion of the last examination completed during the course of study, or must have by that time submitted an application to the chairperson of the examinations board for assignment of a topic.
+(1) The purpose of the Master's thesis is for candidates to prove that they are able to work independently, within a given period of time and using academic methods, on a problem from the field of Religious Studies.

+- (2) In accordance with § 6 paragraph 1 clause 1, the Master's thesis may be assigned and supervised by any authorised examiner from the Religious Studies department.
+The assignment and supervision of a qualified examiner from another department at Heidelberg University requires the prior consent of the examinations board.
+With the prior consent of the examinations board, the Master's thesis may be completed at an institution outside of Heidelberg University; provided that it is supervised by an examiner authorised in accordance with clause 1. - (3) In accordance with § 15, paragraph 1, item 1 and item 2, the candidate must begin work on the Master's thesis no later than two weeks after completion of the last examination completed during the course of study, or must have by that time submitted an application to the chairperson of the examinations board for the assignment of a topic.
 If the deadline is not met, the Master's thesis will be graded as "failed" (5.0), unless the candidate is not at fault for exceeding the deadline. - (4) The topic of the Master's thesis will be determined by the thesis supervisor.
 If an application for assignment of a topic is submitted, the chairperson of the examinations board will ensure that the candidate receives a topic for the Master's thesis in due time.
 The candidate is permitted to propose topics; however, this does not constitute a legal entitlement to a particular topic.
-The thesis topic will be assigned by the chairperson of the examinations board; The date of assignment must be recorded.

-- (5) The deadline for submission of the thesis is five months following assignment of the topic.
+The thesis topic will be assigned by the chairperson of the examinations board; the date of assignment must be recorded. - (5) The deadline for submission of the thesis is five months following assignment of the topic.
 In exceptional cases, the examinations board, in consultation with the supervisor, may extend this deadline by up to two months.
-If the deadline is not met, the Master's thesis will be graded as "failed" (5.0) unless the candidate is not responsible for exceeding the deadline. - (6) The topic, task and scope of the Master's thesis must be limited in such a way that the candidate is able to complete the thesis within the given time frame.
-The topic may only be rejected once, and only within the first month after the date of assignment. - (7) The Master's thesis is normally written in German.
+If the deadline is not met, the Master's thesis will be graded as "failed" (5.0) unless the candidate is not at fault for exceeding the deadline. - (6) The topic, task and scope of the Master's thesis must be limited in such a way that the candidate is able to complete the thesis within the given time frame.
+The topic may only be rejected once, and only within the first month after the date of assignment. - (7) The Master's thesis may be written in German or English.
 Upon approval of the examinations board, the thesis may also be written in other languages.